Visitor Safety Group Constitution

 Specialist participation from others (including the Health and Safety Executive and the Health and Safety Authority) may also be invited where members consider this would assist or further the work of the group.

-The management board will have a maximum of 8 member organisations elected by VSCG members.
-At least 4 members of the management board must be present for the meeting to be able to make decisions on behalf of VSCG as a whole.
-Any change to the constitution requires the approval of a majority of all members of VSCG.
+The management board will have a maximum of 8 member organisations elected by VSG members.
+At least 4 members of the management board must be present for the meeting to be able to make decisions on behalf of VSG as a whole.
+Any change to the constitution requires the approval of a majority of all members of VSG.

 Member organisations are elected to the management board for a two year term but can stand for re-election each time.
 Four positions on the management board will be elected in December each year.

-The participating organisations recognise the aims of VSCG and will use the group’s output, as appropriate, in the formulation of their own policies and practices.
-As such, the principal affiliation of the VSCG is to its member organisations.
+The participating organisations recognise the aims of VSG and will use the group’s output, as appropriate, in the formulation of their own policies and practices.
+As such, the principal affiliation of the VSG is to its member organisations.

 - Provision by member organisations of meeting facilities, professional staff time, and associated clerical support and sundry expenses.